 On the Sweeter Side

-Candy Cane Joe-Joe’s ($2.99).
+Dark Chocolate Covered Peppermint Joe-Joe’s ($3.99).
 Trader Joe’s take on Oreo cookies has gone in multiple flavor directions over the years, but the peppermint version remains the best.
 This year they’ve taken it a step further by covering the cookie in chocolate!
 An instant hit if you ask us.

-Mini Peppermint Meringues ($1.99).
-These light and crunchy meringues also keep the holiday vibes going and look adorable piled up on small platter.
+Chocolate Chip Cocoa Meringues ($3.69).
+These light and crunchy meringues also keep the holiday vibes going and look adorable piled up on a small platter.